 Summary

-Figure was founded by Brett Adcock in 2022 with the express goal of liberating humans from manual labor and enhancing global productivity.
-The company produces one core product: the Figure humanoid robot series.
-As of 2024, the Figure line includes two model iterations, Figure 01 and Figure 02, which feature speech-to-speech user interfaces, onboard VLMs, and advanced manipulation hardware to perform AI-powered autonomous work.
+Figure was founded by Brett Adcock in 2022 to liberate humans from manual labor and enhance global productivity.
+The company’s core product is the Figure humanoid robot series.
+As of March 2025, the Figure line includes two model iterations, Figure 01 and Figure 02, which feature speech-to-speech user interfaces, onboard VLMs, and advanced manipulation hardware to perform AI-powered autonomous work.
+At the heart of this system is Helix, Figure’s in-house AI model that enables high-frequency, generalizable robot control - a foundational leap beyond conventional LLMs.
+Unlike most robotics companies, Figure is vertically integrated across both hardware and AI, designing its own actuators, batteries, and neural control systems from scratch.

-By 2025, Figure aims to achieve low-cost, high-volume manufacturing of its robot models, focusing on commercial labor opportunities and expanding into consumer household markets by 2030.
+By the end of 2025, Figure aims to achieve low-cost, high-volume production of its next-generation model Figure 03 in its BotQ manufacturing facility, focusing on commercial labor opportunities and expanding into consumer household markets by 2030.
 The company’s success depends on its ability to maintain rapid technology iteration, software-hardware integration, and cost-effective manufacturing scaling.
-If done successfully, Figure could become a leading force in making humanoid robots as ubiquitous as smartphones, ushering humanity into a new age of automated work.
+If it succeeds, Figure could become the defining company of a new technological era, bringing embodied AI into the workforce and eventually into everyday life.

 Authors